guilamu/gravity-extract/README.md

 ### 1. Create a POE Account (Required)

-> ⚠️ **A [POE](https://poe.com) account is mandatory** for this plugin to work.
-POE provides free access to AI models.

 1. Go to **[poe.com](https://poe.com)** and create a free account (or sign in)
 2. Navigate to **Settings → API Keys** (or visit [poe.com/api_key](https://poe.com/api_key))
 3. Create a new API key
 4. Copy the key to use in the plugin settings

-> 💡 The free POE API tier includes generous usage limits for personal and small business use.

 ### 2. Form Settings
 Configure the API key and AI model **per form** in the Gravity Forms editor: